 Task 4

 Young’s modulus: Look at the slope of the graph up to the elastic limit and produce a written discussion of how the slope can be used to determine the Young’s modulus of elasticity of the material.
-Also discuss the significance of the Young’s modulus to the load bearing capacity of the material.
+Also discuss the significance of the Young’s modulus to the load-bearing capacity of the material.
 State how the knowledge of the Young’s modulus of a material is important for preventing material failure.

 Ductility: Look at the shape of the portion of the graph within the plastic deformation region and explain how it relates to the ductility of the material.
-Discuss the significance of the knowledge of a material’s ductility to prevention of failure.
+Discuss the significance of the knowledge of a material’s ductility to the prevention of failure.

 Strain hardening: Identify the point where strain hardening begins on the graph.
 Discuss how strain hardening helps to prevent premature failure.